MA in Literature and Creative Writing

-Below is a brief outline of the units that make-up the MA in Cultural and Creative Practice in 2013.
+Below is a brief outline of the units that make-up the MA in Cultural and Creative Practice in 2015.
 Find out more by following the links in the unit titles.

-Search (translation): considers processes of transmission and transformation between cultures, including translation and other forms of creative and critical engagement, with a focus on writing.
+Search (Translation): considers processes of transmission and transformation between cultures, including translation and other forms of creative and critical engagement, with a focus on writing.
 Taught by Mridula Nath Chakraborty.

-Research Methods: This is a team-taught unit that relates to methods of research in both creative and critical activity.
+Applied Methods in Literature and Creative Writing: This is a team-taught unit that relates to methods of research in both creative and critical activity.
 The unit will also be the place students begin to map out their creative or critical Masters project.

 Students are welcome to enrol in the MA part-time.
 Part-time students complete their units across two years.
 Please note the MA will be reconfigured in 2015, so students enrolling part-time in 2014 will complete their degree in a slightly different form.

 * This new course model is currently being reviewed by the UWS internal review processes, and is up to date at the time of writing.
 It will be confirmed ASAP.